NuGet/NuGetDocs/site/Docs/Start-Here/Installing-NuGet.markdown

 *The installed version of 'NuGet Package Manager' is signed, but the update version is not signed.
 Therefore, Extension Manager cannot install the update.*

 To avoid this issue, you need to uninstall the official build (from the VS extension manager) before installing the CI build.
 Likewise, please uninstall the CI build before going back to an official build.
 However, you don't need to do this from going to a CI build to a newer CI build.
-If Visual Studio won't allow you to uninstall the extension (the Uninstall button is disabled), then you likely need to restart Visual Studio using 'Run as Administrator.'
+If Visual Studio won't allow you to uninstall the extension (the Uninstall button is disabled), then you likely need to restart Visual Studio using "Run as Administrator."